pointandclickinterface/gans/README.md

 # Generative Adversarial Networks #

+Generative Adversarial Networks or GANs in a nutshell are a type of deep learning model in which two neural networks (the Generator and the Descrminator) compete against eachother in a sort of zero sum game.
+The Generator network generates content from randomness and improves upon it until it can reasonably convice the Descrimiator that it matches the training input.

 This is my repo where I keep the GANs I have made.

 I make them as ipynb files to allow for easy reading of them but a future goal is to make regular python modules out of them to make them more usable/object oriented in the future.